 This poetic, deeply moving film is the untold story of the heart behind the politics during this historic crossroads for Scotland.

-Observational documentaries are uniquely placed to 'show rather than tell' the essential stories of our time.
-In todays post-truth world they can provide a unique platform to build bridges of empathy and enable dialogue.
+Observational documentaries are uniquely placed to show rather than tell the essential stories of our time; they can provide a unique platform to build bridges of empathy and enable dialogue in a binary political debate.

-10 years on from the vote on independence, we believe there has never been a better time to witness again this most peaceful, energised campaign for change.
+10 years on from the vote on independence, we believe there has never been a better time to reflect on this peaceful, vibrant campaign for social change.

 Jane McAllister is a maker of creative, observational documentary films for cinema and television.
 She directs and edits her own work producing a distinct blend of compassionate, humorous and poetic stories.